 Property Tax Working Group

-This project was conducted from February 2019 – July 2020.
-It is no longer an active project and the information on this website is no longer updated.
+This project was completed in September 2020.
+It is no longer active and this webpage is no longer updated.

 Purpose